sea-monkeys/bob/samples/use-tools/prompt.md

-Use the provided context and rewrite it with fancy emojis.
+Use the provided content and rewrite it with fancy emojis.